Uni-of-Exeter/research.LCAT.public/docs/3-install.md

 ## 1. PostgreSQL database

 LCAT uses a Postgres database to store climate data, which is served to the user in the application via the API (located in the server module).
-You will need to build this database from scratch, or rebuild the database from a backup, as explained in `docs/2-build-database.md`.
+You will need to build this database from scratch, or rebuild the database from a dump, as explained in `docs/2-build-database.md`.
 Once complete, ensure that the Postgres server is running.

 ### Create .env file